urba777/aw-task/README.md

 - The order/sandwich drop-down button also works well.
 It is made with CSS.
 There's also drop-down when user mouse over "Works" in the menu.
 There are 3 different drop-downs when resizing the screen.

-- When a user applies a form, he receives an alert about his written statuses.
+- When a user applies a form, he receives an alert about his written information.

 - I used SASS to create the style.